tensorflow/docs/site/en/api_docs/python/tf/contrib/lookup/index_to_string_table_from_file.md

     vocabulary_file="test.txt", default_value="UNKNOWN")
 values = table.lookup(indices)
 ...
-tf.tables_initializer().run()
+tf.compat.v1.tables_initializer().run()

 values.eval() ==> ["lake", "UNKNOWN"]
 ```

 #### Args:

 * <b>`vocabulary_file`</b>: The vocabulary filename, may be a constant scalar `Tensor`.
 * <b>`vocab_size`</b>: Number of the elements in the vocabulary, if known.
 * <b>`default_value`</b>: The value to use for out-of-vocabulary indices.
 * <b>`name`</b>: A name for this op (optional).
 * <b>`key_column_index`</b>: The column index from the text file to get the `key`
   values from.
 The default is to use the line number, starting from zero.
 * <b>`value_column_index`</b>: The column index from the text file to get the `value`
   values from.
 The default is to use the whole line content.
 * <b>`delimiter`</b>: The delimiter to separate fields in a line.